-The human body will always strive to maintain a balance, or so-called homeostasis.
+The human body will always strive to maintain a balance or so-called homeostasis.
 If you stress (overload) your system beyond its current capacity, whether that’s your heart, blood vessels, muscles or hormonal system, processes will be initiated to adapt, build up and get stronger.
-In other words, in order to get stronger, you need to stress your system beyond its current capacity.
+In other words, to get stronger, you need to stress your system beyond its current capacity.
 This can be achieved by increasing training time or intensity, decreasing recovery time or all of the above.

 → You must rest.
-It’s not during training that you get stronger, it’s during recovery you get stronger.
+It’s not during training that you get stronger; it’s during recovery you get stronger.

 Given both of the above, your body will only adapt to the training stimulus you are giving it.
 So if you swim a lot, you will become a better swimmer.
 If you run a lot, you will become a better runner.
-If you do endurance events like the marathon or Ironman, almost all trainings should be within the lower heart rate zones.
+If you do endurance events like the marathon or Ironman, almost all training should be within the lower heart rate zones.
 The good news is that your aerobic system (the capacity to take up, transport, deliver and use oxygen to/by the muscles) is developed by any kind of endurance training.
 However, to reach an expert level and be fully prepared for your race, you will eventually need to solely focus on your race discipline(s).

 → Ever heard of anyone successfully preparing for a fast Ironman by playing soccer?
 Though the running part in soccer will give you something of a basis that might (or might not) help you through the distance, you will surely struggle with the swim.

 So how do we incorporate these principles into a training schedule?
 Well, given the specificity principle, you need to focus on a skill that is important for your A-race.
 General skills are endurance, force en speed skills.
-Endurance or aerobic capacity is the capacity to turnover energy using oxygen, force refers to the specific strength in your muscles and skills are the technique you need to perform your discipline in an energy-efficient way.
+Endurance or aerobic capacity is the capacity to turnover energy using oxygen.
+Force refers to the specific strength in your muscles and skills are the technique you need to perform your discipline in an energy-efficient way.
 These general skills combine into secondary skills, namely muscular endurance, anaerobic endurance and power.
-Muscular endurance is your body’s capacity to work just below the level where lactate starts to accumulate and is important in for example time trials.
+Muscular endurance is your body’s capacity to work just below the level where lactate starts to accumulate and is important in, for example, time trials.
 Anaerobic capacity is your capacity to tolerate high levels of lactate, such as in repeated sprinting.
 And force is your capacity to convert power into speed.
 Also very useful in a sprint – or uphill.